panoply/spx/docs/src/views/docs/getting-started/tutorial.md

 }
 ```

-> Notice the extension of `spx.Component` in our component declaration.
-This step is essential for SPX components, as `spx.Component` serves as a base class that provides essential capabilities for component functionality.

 # Registering Component

 Now that we have our component defined, the next step is to register it with SPX so that SPX recognizes its existence.
-Let's open up the `bundle.ts` entry point file where we called `spx.connect()` and proceed to import and register the component.
+Let's open up the `bundle.ts` entry point file where we called `{js} spx()` and proceed to import and register the component.

 <!--prettier-ignore-->
 ```ts